AndrewRussellNet/FNA-Template/README.md

 On Linux and macOS, the DirectX SDK is still required to compile shaders.
 On these platforms we use Wine to run the DirectX SDK tools.

-To install Wine and winetricks on Linux, refer to your distribution's package database.
+To install Wine and winetricks on **Linux**, refer to your distribution's package database.
 Typically the package names will simply be `wine` and `winetricks`.

-To install Wine and winetricks on macOS:
+To install Wine and winetricks on **macOS**:

 - Install Homebrew from https://brew.sh/
 - Install wine with `brew install wine`